-Make sure you are aware of your rights when renting a property and make sure you:
+Make sure you are aware of your rights when renting a property.

-- decide how much you are prepared to pay - set yourself a maximum limit and stick to it - be careful about high pressure sales tactics.
+- Decide how much you are prepared to pay, - Set yourself a maximum limit and stick to it; and - Be careful about high pressure sales tactics.

-If you have concerns about conduct that you think may be misleading or deceptive, contact NT Consumer Affairs on 1800 019 319 or at consumer@nt.gov.au.
+If you have concerns about conduct that you think may be misleading or deceptive, ring Consumer Affairs on 1800 019 319.